 Christians sometimes keep these journals to write down the prayers they make to their flaky, inconsistent god.
 I can’t imagine they do it for all that long, though.
 Even not keeping track of mine, I figured out early enough about how good his track record is.
 They go back and note when and how the prayers got answered, if at all (though often I’m betting they have to write down “maybe” or “not yet,” which is one of their favorite ways to deflect criticism about prayer).

 Many Christian sites and leaders recommend the keeping of these journals.
 They think it encourages accountability and consistency.
 (Yeah, because worshiping a real live god-of-the-universe isn’t enough to do that, I guess?)
 And they talk about how keeping one can “change your life.”

 The Dark Crystal

 Maybe it just feels more official somehow to write down prayers.
 We’re only a few dozen generations removed from ancestors who considered literacy a skill held only by the blessed elite.
-In the Renaissance, illiterate people paid money to literate people like priests (!) to write Bible verses or spells down on little scraps of paper, herb-leaves, or even Communion wafers (!!! if anything, that was an even more scandalous idea then than it might be today).
-Then, the purchaser of the written-on object used it to cast magic of various kinds (one variant, carte di voler bene, involved feeding the target of the spell the scrap disguised in food; many love-spells worked that way).
+In the Renaissance, illiterate people paid money to literate people like priests (!) to write Bible verses like spells (!!) on little scraps of paper, herb-leaves, or even Communion wafers (!!!).
+Then, the purchaser of the written-on object used it to cast magic of various kinds.
+(One variant, carte di voler bene, involved feeding the target of the spell the scrap disguised in food; many love-spells worked that way.)